retrozinndev/vibe/README.md

 ```zsh
 pnpm dev
 ```
-which will build the app and run it right away(replaces the curretly-running instance).
+which will build the app and run it right away(replaces the currently-running instance).

 ### Start
 Although it's recommended to use `pnpm dev` to test builds, you can also run by using